Ary Hoffmann

 Ary Anthony Hoffmann AC is an Australian entomologist and geneticist who studied at Monash University and La Trobe University.
 He is the chair of ecological genetics and Melbourne Laureate Professor at the University of Melbourne. and leads the Pest & Environmental Adaptation Research Group at the University of Melbourne Bio21 Institute.

 On Australia Day 2022, Hoffmann was appointed Companion of the Order of Australia "for eminent service to science, particularly evolutionary biology and ecological genetics, through research, mentoring and education, and to professional scientific organisations".

+Education

+Hoffman studied at the University of Queensland and Monash University and obtained a Bachelor of Science (Honours) in 1980.
+He completed his PhD at La Trobe University in 1984.

 Research

 Hoffmann's work in evolutionary biology is focused on applying its principles to solve modern problems.
 Areas of Hoffmann's research include climate change adaptation and endosymbionts.
 Hoffmann's work is highly cited and prolific.